dgard8/Project_5/writeup.md

 Here's a [link to my video result](./output_images/project_video.mp4)

 The video isn't perfect.
-There are still some false positives and it loses track of the white car for a few seconds.
-I definitely wouldn't trust this pipeline to control my car.
-But it does do a decent job of identifying the cars during most of the video.
+There are still a couple false positives and the boxes around the cars are a bit wobbly.
+But all in all, it does a pretty good job at finding the cars and tracking them.

 ---